kaist-cp/cs431/homework/doc/list_set.md

 The simplest possible approach would be taking a non-concurrent set implementation and protecting it with a global lock.
 However, this is not a great idea if the set is accessed frequently because a thread's operation blocks all the other threads' operations.

-In this homework, you will write two implementations of the set data structures based on singly linked list protected by fine-grained locks.
+In this homework, you will write two implementations of the set data structure based on singly linked list protected by fine-grained locks.
 * The nodes in the list are sorted by their value, so that one can efficiently check if a value is in the set.
 * Each node has its own lock that protects its `next` field.
   When traversing the list, the locks are acquired and released in the hand-over-hand manner.